EllisLab/EE-Language-Italian/README.md

-# Italian Translation Pack for ExpressionEngine 4.x and 5.x
+# Italian Translation Pack for ExpressionEngine 6.x

 ## Changes Between Versions

 ## License

-- Copyright (C) 2009-2019 EllisLab, Inc.
+- Copyright (C) 2020 Packet Tide, Inc
 - Original Italian translation provided by:  Studio Criteria (www.studiocriteria.it)

 Permission is hereby granted, free of charge, to any person obtaining a copy